phpearth/docs/security/configuration.md

 * **Application configuration**

     These define the behavior of the application and depend on the environment where the application is running.
-For example the debugging turned on or off, database type (you can use different database type in testing for example), locale settings and similar.
+For example, the debugging turned on or off, database type (for example, you can use different database type in testing), locale settings and similar.

     * Fixed application configuration